 Crouch End Shops

 Interiors Shops: My favourite interiors shops are Floral Hall Antiques selling antique and vintage furniture.
-Of Special Interest for antique European furniture transformed with a lick of paint and adorable decorative objects.
 Little Paris for vintage French furniture and contemporary lifestyle goods.
 For classic fifties, sixties and seventies furniture, lighting and collectables check out Solomon Retro.
-You can have a good rummage at Junk N8 Disorderly for second hand furniture.
+You can have a good rummage at Junk N8 Disorderly for second-hand furniture.

 Fashion Shops: The women’s clothing boutiques stock mainly floaty linen tops and flowing dresses like Broadway, The Factory Outlet and In Theory.
 Oliver Bonas is a lifestyle shop which also sells women’s clothing plus fashion accessories and gifts.
 Then you have Murray and Tailor at the Tannery for men’s clothing.